sensu/sensu-docs/content/sensu-core/1.4/_index.md

 <img src="/images/simple-pipe.jpeg">

-**Replace Nagios**: Keep running Nagios plugins & consolidate monitoring tools with an architecture designed to sustain large scale deployments across multiple clouds.
+**Replace Nagios**: Keep running Nagios plugins and consolidate monitoring tools with an architecture designed to sustain large scale deployments across multiple clouds.

-**Empower Dev & Ops**: Automate system reliability & improve SRE retention.
+**Empower Dev & Ops**: Automate system reliability and improve SRE retention.
 Sensu provides a single platform for availability and performance monitoring.

-**Limitless Pipelines**: Validate & correlate events, send alerts, manage incidents, update CMDBs, trigger automated remediations, route telemetry data to TSDBs, & more.
+**Limitless Pipelines**: Validate and correlate events, send alerts, manage incidents, update CMDBs, trigger automated remediations, route telemetry data to TSDBs, and more.

 <img src="/images/multi-pipe.jpeg">

 ### Monitoring for your Infrastructure

-> Monitoring is the action of observing and checking the behaviors and outputs of a system and its components over time. - [@grepory](d), [Monitorama 2016](s)
+> Monitoring is the action of observing and checking the behaviors and outputs of a system and its components over time. - [@grepory](https://twitter.com/grepory), [Monitorama 2016](https://vimeo.com/173610062)

 <img src="/images/sys-context.jpeg">